amitsagtani97/Python-Scripts/image_downloader/README.md

 Image Donwloader

-With this script you can download all images off a webite url.
+With this script you can download all images off a webite.